ian-cho/data-prep-kit/doc/repo.md

     ```shell
     make publish-dist
     ```
-   **Note**-  'make publish-dist' will fail if the build tag already exists.
+   **Note**-  'make publish-dist' will fail if the choosen 'build tag' already exists.
 In this case, consult the pypi site to identify the latest build tag previously used and increment by 1

-1. When testing the new wheel in a notebook or a venv, make sure to use the --no-cache option: `pip install --no-cache data-prep-kit-transofmrs-1.0.1.dev1`
+1. When testing the new wheel in a notebook or a venv, make sure to use the --no-cache option: `pip install --no-cache data-prep-toolkkit-transforms-1.0.1.dev1`